r0adkll/upload-google-play/README.md

 ## Outputs

-### `releaseName`

-The name of the release published to Google Play, which is generated on commit by default

 ### `internalSharingDownloadUrls`

 A JSON list containing the download urls for every release file uploaded using the `track` `internalsharing`